Pioneer Girl Perspectives: Exploring Laura Ingalls Wilder has been available since May 18, 2017!

 Published over eighty years after its inception, Pioneer Girl: The Annotated Autobiography edited by Pamela Smith Hill gave readers new insight into the truth behind Wilder’s fiction.
 Pioneer Girl Perspectives further demonstrates the importance of Wilder as an influential American author whose stories of growing up on the frontier remain relevant today.

 If you are an individual in the United States or Canada interested in ordering Pioneer Girl Perspectives: Exploring Laura Ingalls Wilder, please visit the South Dakota Historical Society Press website to pay by credit card or send a check to 900 Governors Drive, Pierre, South Dakota.
 Make checks payable to the South Dakota Historical Society Press.
-Shipping in the United States is $10.00 and shipping to Canada is $15.00.
+Shipping in the United States is $5.00 for the first book and shipping to Canada is $15.00.
 The price of Pioneer Girl Perspectives: Exploring Laura Ingalls Wilder is $29.95.